If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 Virtual Private Server Hosting (VPS)

-A virtual private server ( VPS), as the name suggests is a private server but virtual.
-A physical server is virtually partitioned and each partition acts as an individual container.
+As the name suggests, a virtual private server ( VPS) is a private but virtual server.
+A physical server is virtually partitioned, and each partition acts as an individual container.

-Each partition acts as a full-fledged system where you can install your own operating system, your own web server, etc.
+Each partition acts as a full-fledged system where you can install your operating system, your web server, etc.

-Please note that VPS is still a shared hosting as all users are sharing the same physical server.
+Please note that VPS is still a shared hosting, as all users share the same physical server.
 The only difference is that you get dedicated resources.

-Just look at the above image and the image that I have shown for shared hosting.
-In the above image, you can see that there are four users in a single server but each one has its own space and resources.
+Just look at the above image and the image I have shown for shared hosting.
+In the above image, you can see four users on a single server, but each has its own space and resources.

-For example, If a server has 10 GB of RAM and there are five users, each user will get 2 GB of dedicated RAM.
+For example, if a server has 10 GB of RAM and five users, each user will get 2 GB of dedicated RAM.

 The main benefit of a virtual private server is increased security and speed.
 Since you get dedicated resources, you have full control over how to use and optimize them.

-No one else is using your space, so you will get better speed than standard shared hosting and cloud hosting.
+No one else uses your space, so you will get better speed than standard shared and cloud hosting.

 In most cases, VPS does not come with a control panel.
-You need to use a command line interface to perform your day-to-day hosting activities.
-So a fair amount of coding knowledge is required if you are planning to use VPS.
+You must use a command line interface to perform your day-to-day hosting activities.
+So, a fair amount of coding knowledge is required if you plan to use VPS.

-Talking about the pricing, it starts from as low as $5 to a couple of hundred dollars per month based on the server configuration you choose.
+The pricing starts from as low as $5 and goes up to a couple hundred dollars per month based on your chosen server configuration.

-When You Should Choose A Virtual Private Server (VPS) Hosting?
+When Should You Choose Virtual Private Server (VPS) Hosting?

 - Speed is important for your website.